MerginMaps/docs/src/tutorials/opening-surveyed-data-on-your-computer/index.md

 ## Putting your project in the cloud
 1. Open <MobileAppName /> and navigate to the **Home** tab.
 Tap the button next to the project's name and select the **Upload** option.

-   If you are logged in, the project will be uploaded to <MainPlatformName /> cloud and you can continue to the next step [opening your project in QGIS](#locating-and-opening-your-project).
+   If you are logged in, the project will be uploaded to <MainPlatformName /> cloud and you can continue to the next step: [opening your project in QGIS](#locating-and-opening-your-project).

    ![Mergin Maps mobile app upload project to cloud](./mergin-maps-mobile-upload-project.jpg "Mergin Maps mobile app upload project to cloud")